1954 Bavarian state election

 The 1954 Bavarian state election was held on 28 November 1954 to elect the members of the Third Bavarian Landtag.
-It is notable for being both the only time that a member of the SPD was elected as Minister-President, and the only time that the CSU was in the opposition.
+It is notable for being both the only time that a member of the SPD was elected as Minister-President and the only time that the CSU was in the opposition.

 Background

-In the previous 1950 election, the CSU had suffered a major blow, losing 40 of their seats within the Landtag.
-After strenuous negotiations that lasted 17 days, a broad coalition was formed between the CSU, SPD, and GB/BHE, with Hans Ehard retaining in his position as Minister-President.
-With a vote of 131-5, with 36 abstentions he was elected as Minister-President within the Landtag.
+In the previous 1950 election, the CSU had suffered a major blow by losing 40 of its seats within the Landtag.
+After strenuous negotiations that lasted 17 days, a broad coalition was formed between the CSU, SPD and GB/BHE, with Hans Ehard retaining in his position as Minister-President.
+With a vote of 131–5, with 36 abstentions he was elected as Minister-President within the Landtag.